 Even when the dissolution of the relationship is amicable and no children are involved, the division of assets and other property can be a surprisingly time-consuming, overwhelming, and costly process.
 When it comes to the equitable distribution of marital property, it is important to understand what the courts mean when they say marital property.

 Generally speaking, property acquired during the course of a marriage is referred to as “marital property.”
-This means that any property owned by one spouse prior to the marriage, or purchased after the marriage, is excluded from marital property, and is instead called “separate property.”
+This means that any property owned by one spouse prior to the marriage is excluded from marital property, and is instead called “separate property.”
 In a divorce, separate property is kept separate from the distribution of assets.
 Marital property, on the other hand, must be distributed equitably.
 But how do courts determine what is considered equitable?

 Equitable Distribution of Marital Property in NJ

 If you are thinking about getting a divorce in New Jersey, there are a few things you need to understand about the laws in this state.
-The first thing you need to understand is you are not going to leave your spouse with nothing while you live like the Kardashians.
+The first thing you need to understand is you are not going to leave your spouse with nothing while you keep all of the money, it doesn’t work that way.
 New Jersey is an equitable distribution state, which means all marital property is split up between both parties.

 Whether the marital property (and debt) is titled only in the name of one party or both has no bearing.
 That includes pensions and retirement savings.
 What matters is when and how the property was acquired.
 If you have questions about which of your assets are considered marital property, speak with a Monmouth County equitable distribution lawyer at The Law Office of Jennifer J. McCaskill today.